So what does Kentucky Proud mean? The slogan has been around for a long time.

 People Aren’t as Inbred as You Think

-You have to go digging deep in the hills to find those toothless stereotypes, the same inbreds that exist in the shadows of every state.
+You have to go digging deep in the hills to find those Deliverance stereotypes; they exist in the hidden corners of every state.
 On the contrary, people here are surprisingly good looking.
 The University of Kentucky has always been a favorite of Playboy for some reason.
 And despite Hollywood being a flaky place far, far from here, for better or worse, we’ve fed a steady stream of talent into the gaping cocaine maws.

 We supplied at least two of People magazine’s Sexiest Men Alive: Johnny Depp and George Clooney.
-Clooney hails from my hometown of Lexington and Johnny has been spotted popping into bars around downtown.
-Even William Shatner hangs around Lexington and has a farm here in Kentucky.
+Clooney hails from my hometown of Lexington, and Johnny has been spotted popping into bars around downtown.
+Even William Shatner frequents Lexington and has a farm here in Kentucky.
 I’ve met him twice.

 We raised a Six Million Dollar Man (Lee Majors) and turned him loose on Hollywood.
 Tom Cruise spent a chunk of his childhood in Louisville.
 More than a few people swooned over Maverick in his pre-crazy days.
 Ashley Judd and Jennifer Lawrence – two gorgeous Kentucky women – have been making jaws drop for years now.
 I’d take Katniss Everdeen in my foxhole any day.

-While not much of a looker himself, Larry Flynt – an Eastern Kentucky native – created quite a popular magazine of better-looking people: Hustler.
+While not much of a looker himself, Larry Flynt—an Eastern Kentucky native—created quite a popular magazine of physically endowed people: Hustler.

 Ever cringed during dialogue about zombies while watching The Walking Dead?
 Thank Robert Kirkman, a Richmond native.
 Missy Hughes, born in Lexington, convinced strangers to hang out naked on the Discovery Channel’s hit show Naked and Afraid.